 If you want a water-based aerosol chalk paint, this is the safest one to go with.

-Other big brands of spray chalk paints like those by Rust-Oleum and Krylon are solvent-based, so this water-based version is unique.
+Other big brands of spray chalk paints like those by Rust-Oleum and Krylon are solvent-based, so Pinty Plus Chalk Finish water-based paint is unique.

 Uses: Smaller projects like crafts as well as furniture.